City of London School: School fees

-Although the City of London School has always charged fees to most of its pupils, it describes the fees as moderate compared with other independent schools, and it has always offered scholarships, both on the basis of academic and musical ability (it educates ten boys selected for the Choir of Her Majesty's Chapel Royal).
+Although the City of London School has always charged fees to most of its pupils, it has always offered scholarships, both on the basis of academic and musical ability (it educates ten boys selected for the Choir of Her Majesty's Chapel Royal).
 In 2008, the school began offering sports scholarships.
 After the withdrawal of the Government Assisted Places scheme in 1998, the school has offered full-fee bursaries (or Sponsored Awards) to pupils from families on lower incomes with the help of contributions from parties including private companies, the John Carpenter Club, the City of London Corporation, and parents of current pupils.
 In 2014, at a time when 82 boys at the school received bursaries of 100% of the annual fees of £14,313, the previous head Sarah Fletcher said that her decision to take up the position had been influenced by the school's generous bursary schemes, partly because her own grandfather had enjoyed a life-changing opportunity when given an educational bursary many years before.

-For the 2022–23 academic year, the annual school fees were £19,995, and lunch was an extra £292 a term (£876 a year).
-Music lessons were an additional £271 a term (£813 a year).
+For the 2024–25 academic year, the annual school fees were £23,655 and lunch was an extra £355 a term (£1,065 a year).
+Music lessons were an additional £343 a term (£1,029 a year).

 Charitable status

-The school runs an annual Charity Appeal each year.
-The proceeds raised across the academic year go towards a dedicated charity of choosing, voted upon by pupils of the school, making sure that the school's charity efforts reflect topical issues.
-Each year's Charity Appeal is managed by a student committee, who plans school events, fund-raisers, partnerships, and sponsors.
-Events in the past have included the 24-hour 'fishathon', 48-hour row, cake sales, sponsored swims and an 11-mile sponsored walk.

-The chosen charity as of 2021-2022 is Papyrus, a suicide prevention charity.
-Past charities have included WaterAid, GOSH, Teenage Cancer Trust and Malaika Kids.

-The school also has six charities registered with the Charity Commission.
+The school has six charities registered with the Charity Commission.
 These are The City of London School Bursary Fund which contributes to the funding of the bursary schemes, The City of London School Bursary Trust which provides bursaries to boys who have gained admission to the school but whose parents cannot afford the fees, The City of London School Scholarships and Prize Fund which allows the school and other parties to offer scholarships, prizes or sponsored awards to current or former pupils without incurring taxes, The City of London School War Memorial Fund which was originally established to support boys affected by the World Wars but now supports means-tested bursaries at the School, The City of London School Charitable Trust which is the annual charity appeal and The City of London School Education Trust which exempts the school from taxes as an independent school providing education for pupils within the school, as well as providing educational and recreational facilities for children and young people in the surrounding communities.